actionhero/node-resque/README.md

 ## Notes
 - Be sure to call `worker.end()` before shutting down your application if you want to properly clear your worker status from resque
 - When ending your application, be sure to allow your workers time to finish what they are working on
-- This project impements the "scheduler" part of rescue-scheduler (the daemon which can promote enqueued delayed jobs into the work queues when it is time), but not the CRON scheduler proxy.
+- This project implements the "scheduler" part of rescue-scheduler (the daemon which can promote enqueued delayed jobs into the work queues when it is time), but not the CRON scheduler proxy.
 - If you are using any plugins which effect `beforeEnqueue` or `afterEnqueue`, be sure to pass the `jobs` argument to the `new Queue` constructor
 - If a job fails, it will be added to a special `failed` queue.
 You can then inspect these jobs, write a plugin to manage them, move them back to the normal queues, etc.  Failure behavior by default is just to enter the `failed` queue, but there are many options.
-Check out these examples from the ruby ecosystem for insperation:
+Check out these examples from the ruby ecosystem for inspiration:
   - https://github.com/lantins/resque-retry
   - https://github.com/resque/resque/wiki/Failure-Backends
 - If you plan to run more than one worker per nodejs process, be sure to name them something distinct.
-Names **must** follow the patern `hostname:pid+unique_id`.
+Names **must** follow the pattern `hostname:pid+unique_id`.
 For example:

 ```javascript
 var name = os.hostname() + ":" + process.pid + "+" + counter;
 var worker = new NR.worker({connection: connectionDetails, queues: 'math', 'name' : name}, jobs);
 ```
-## Queue Managment
+## Queue Management

-Additonal methods provided on the `queue` object:
+Additional methods provided on the `queue` object:

 - **queue.prototype.queues** = function(callback)
   - callback(error, array_of_queues)